 Small Gift for your Maid at Hotel – lipstick, nail polish, Pain Relievers OR $1 bills

-Please pack certain items in your carry-on luggage: Camera, Medication, Dive Mask, one change of clothes for the islands, one bathing suit, toiletries, and anything else you cannot do without if your luggage is delayed.
+Please pack certain items in your carry-on luggage: Camera, Medication, Dive Mask, Dive Computer, one change of clothes for the islands, one bathing suit, toiletries, and anything else you cannot do without if your luggage is delayed.

 Most airlines charge a fee for the second checked bag, weighing no more than 50 lbs.
 Some airlines charge a fee for the first bag as well.
 Please check your airline’s website for up-to-date baggage allowances.
 Also, please take batteries out of flashlights when packing, or your light could be taken away.